CS108FinalProject/QuizWebsite/README.md

 friends to interact about their performance and request challenges.

 ## Authors
-Guy Amdur, Sam Gonzales Portilla, Kelsey Young, Eliezer Abate
+Guy Amdur, Sam Gonzalez Portilla, Kelsey Young, Eliezer Abate